-Curve Finance is a well-known decentralized exchange.
+Curve Finance is a well-known decentralized exchange (DEX).
 Unlike competitors such as Uniswap, Curve’s protocol does not embrace the instability inherent in most cryptocurrencies.
 Instead, it focuses its agenda on stablecoin swaps.
-In this guide to Curve and CRV, we will look at the reasons why this DeFi protocol should stoke your interest.
+In this guide to Curve and CRV, we set out everything you need to know about this DeFi protocol in 2024.

 KEY TAKEAWAYS